rmcquigg/CCZNet_hydro/README.md

 # This resposity contains:

-Datalogger process codes for the hydro group of the Coastal Critical Zone project group

-They're Jupyter Notebooks, created using Google Colab
+Datalogger process codes for the hydro group of the Coastal Critical Zone project group.
+Scripts are Jupyter Notebooks, created using Google Colab, and contain components that are specific to our project and internal database.

-Direct any questions about anything here to Rachel McQuiggan rmcquigg@udel.edu
+Direct questions about anything here to Rachel McQuiggan rmcquigg@udel.edu